ChainAgnostic/CAIPs/CAIPs/caip-222.md

 The JSON-RPC method is labelled as `wallet_authenticate` and expects the following parameters:

+- cacaov - Cacao version number
-- type - cacao header message type
+- type - Cacao header message type
 - chainId - [CAIP-2][]-defined `chainId` to identify specific chain or network.
 - domain - [RFC 4501][rfc 4501] `dnsauthority` that is requesting the signing.
 - aud - [RFC 3986][rfc 3986] URI referring to the resource that is the subject of the signing.